thuhcsi/Crystal/README.md

 </p>

 ### Reference
-Please use [the following paper](http://www1.se.cuhk.edu.hk/~hccl/publications/pub/2035_Unified%20Framework.pdf) for reference to this project:
+For the motivation and design of the framework, you can refer to the [the following paper](http://www1.se.cuhk.edu.hk/~hccl/publications/pub/2035_Unified%20Framework.pdf).
+Please also use this paper for reference to this project:

-- Zhiyong WU, Guangqi CAO, Helen MENG, Lianhong CAI, "A Unified Framework for Multilingual Text-to-Speech Synthesis with SSML Specification as Interface," *Tsinghua Science and Technology*, vol. 14, no. 5, pp. 623-630, October 2009.
+- Zhiyong WU, Guangqi CAO, Helen MENG, Lianhong CAI, "[A Unified Framework for Multilingual Text-to-Speech Synthesis with SSML Specification as Interface](http://www1.se.cuhk.edu.hk/~hccl/publications/pub/2035_Unified%20Framework.pdf)," *Tsinghua Science and Technology*, vol. 14, no. 5, pp. 623-630, October 2009.

 ### Native Support of SSML